Navigating Trans and Gender-diverse Health Care

 If the surgery will be done in Montreal at Complexe Chirurgical CMC, you can be referred to a physician specialist (typically an Endocrinologist, Psychiatrist or Plastic Surgeon) to get a letter of support.
 Most specialists prefer you to have your WPATH assessment(s) complete before they will see you.

-Once MSI has approved your surgery, they will send your referring doctor and you a copy of the approval, which is valid for 24 months (2 years).
+Once MSI has approved your surgery, they will send your referring doctor or nurse practitioner and you a copy of the approval, which is valid for 24 months (2 years).
 They will also include a copy of the Out-of-Province Travel and Accommodation Expense Claim Form (which you have to submit within 30 days of returning from Montreal).

 3. Wait times for surgery vary by procedure.
 Complexe Chirurgical CMC will notify you of your surgery date by mail.
 You will also receive information about clinic location, airport pick-up and accommodations.